Nimausfi/Unigram_Bigram_Trigram_Features/README.md

 The unigram operation gives us: ('This', 'morning', 'the', 'weather', 'was', 'not', 'as', 'warm', ...).

-However, most of the times signle words cannot convey the appropriate meaning.
+However, most of the times single words cannot convey the appropriate meaning.

 To improve the accuarcy of our model, we can implement the bigram and trigram operations: